Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Preview App](assets/image17.png)

-Now lets go back to worksheets and after refreshing the database browser and notice you have a new shared database, ready to query and join with your data.
+Now let's go back to worksheets and after refreshing the database browser and notice you have a new shared database, ready to query and join with your data.
 Click on it and you'll see views under the ECONOMY schema.
 We'll use one of these next.

 ![Preview App](assets/image18.png)

 As you would see, this Economy Atlas comes with more than 300 datasets.
 In order to improve navigation, provider kindly supplied a table called DATASETS.
-Lets find the ones related to the stock history and currency exchange rates that we are going to use in the next step.
+Let's find the ones related to the stock history and currency exchange rates that we are going to use in the next step.

 ```SQL
 SELECT *